soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-jobs-ediscovery20.md

 # Managing jobs in Advanced eDiscovery (Preview)

-## List of jobs
+Here's a list of the jobs that are tracked on the **Jobs** page of a case in Advanced eDiscovery (Preview).

 - Re-indexing custodian data
 - Estimating search results
+- Preparing search preview
 - Adding data to a working set
 - Adding data to another working set
-- Adding Non-Office 365 data to a working set
+- Adding non-Office 365 data to a working set
+- Preparing for error resolution
 - Adding remediated data to a working set
-- Preparing search preview
+- Comparing load sets
+- Tagging documents
 - Running analytics
 - Preparing data for export
-- Preparing for error resolution
-- Comparing load sets
-- Tagging documents

-## Support information about jobs